How to Wash HTV Shirts So They Never Peel or Fade: The Complete Guide

 • Tumble dryers expose the design to intense heat that can re‑melt or shrink the vinyl.

-• Friction — rubbing against other clothes, the washer drum, or even your own backpack — physically wears down the edges.
+• Friction—rubbing against other clothes, the washer drum, or even your own backpack—physically wears down the edges.

 • Harsh detergents (especially bleach and strong alkaline cleaners) degrade both the adhesive and the vinyl itself.

-The Golden Rule: Wait 24 Hours Before the First Wash
+2. The Golden Rule: Wait 24 Hours Before the First Wash

-I know how tempting it is to toss your new shirt straight into the laundry basket, but please — give it a full day.
+I know how tempting it is to toss your new shirt straight into the laundry basket, but please—give it a full day.
 After pressing, the adhesive is still curing at a microscopic level.
-Even if the fabric feels cool to the touch, the bond between the HTV and the fibers hasn’t reached full strength yet.
+Even if the fabric feels cool to the touch, the bond between the HTV and the fibers hasn't reached full strength yet.

 If you wash it too soon, especially in cold water while the adhesive is still setting, you risk lifting edges and weakening the entire design.
 Hang the shirt up, let it sit for 24 hours, and then wash it.
 This single habit alone can double the lifespan of your HTV projects.

-How to Wash HTV Shirts the Right Way
+3. How to Wash HTV Shirts the Right Way

 1. Always Turn Garments Inside Out

-This is rule number one for a reason.
 Friction is the #1 cause of HTV peeling, and most of that friction happens inside the washing machine.
 Turning the shirt inside out protects the design from rubbing against the drum, zippers, buttons, and other clothes.
-It’s a five‑second habit that makes a huge difference.
+It's a five‑second habit that makes a huge difference.

 2. Wash in Cold or Cool Water